 - Increased hand and arm pain

-- Ginger joint pain when carrying, gripping, grasping, or twisting objects
+- Finger joint pain when carrying, gripping, grasping, or twisting objects

 - Swelling and discomfort in the hand or around the affected joint